Quercus crispula: Taxonomy

 Quercus mongolicavar. crispula (Mongolian oak), while others consider it a separate species, Q. crispula.
 Another scientific name used is Quercus mongolica var. grosseserrata.

 The common name used in the whisky distilling business is the Japanese name (水楢, mizunara), lit. 'water oak'.
 Other common names are Mongolian oak and Japanese oak.

 Etymology

-The generic name Quercus is Latin for "oak", derived from Proto-Indo-European *kwerkwu-, "oak", which is also the origin of the name "fir", another important or sacred tree in Indo-European culture.
-The word "cork", for the bark of the cork oak, similarly derives from Quercus.
-The common name "oak" is from Old English ac (seen in placenames such as Acton, from ac + tun, "oak village"), which in turn is from Proto-Germanic *aiks, "oak".
 Crispula is the feminine singular form of the Latin adjective crispulus, meaning "curly" or "crimped".